Quenching factor measurement for NaI(Tl) scintillation crystal: Acknowledgements

 \section{Acknowledgements}

 This research was supported by the Institute for Basic Science (Korea) under project code IBS-R016-A1.
-H.S.Park and J.H.Kim were supported by the Korea Research Institute of Stanards and Science under the project ``Development of measurement standards for radiation''(KRISS-2018-18011053).
-S.K.Kim was supported by NRF-2016R1A2B3008343.
+H.S.Park and J.H.Kim were supported by the Korea Research Institute of Standards and Science, under the project ``Development of measurement standards for radiation''(KRISS-2018-18011053).
+S.K.Kim was supported by the grant No. NRF-2016R1A2B3008343.